-- Water supplied in 2013 in Tallinn: 21 167 000 m3 - Water supplied per resident: 93 I/24h

-(Source: 2013, Tallinn Water)
+- Water supplied per resident: 93 I/24h - (Source: 2013, Tallinn Water)

 10% of consumers in Tallinn are supplied with groundwater

 The water in Tallinn is mainly supplied by Tallinn Water (90% of the supply), the largest water utility in Estonia providing drinking water and wastewater disposal services to over 400 000 people in Tallinn and in several neighbouring municipalities of Tallinn.
 The potable water is produced from surface water at Lake Ülemiste.
 The company has two treatment plants Ülemiste Water Treatment Plant (WTP) and Paljassaare Wastewater Treatment Plant (WWTP).
 The public water supply system comprises almost 1,111 km of water networks, 17 water pumping stations and 64 ground water borehole pumping stations with a total of 93 boreholes throughout the entire service area.
 Source: Tallinn Water)